Murder of Brianna Denison: Trial and sentencing

 On Thursday, May 27, 2010, Biela was found guilty of the murder of Brianna Denison.
 After deliberating for about nine hours, the jury returned a guilty verdict for all counts against Biela, which included kidnapping, sexual assault, and murder.
 Defense attorneys argued against the death penalty, stating that Biela suffered an abusive childhood due to an alcoholic father, that he had been a productive member of society before his crimes, and that he was a model prisoner.
-Jurors did not accept these mitigating factors and handed out the death sentence.
+Jurors did not accept these mitigating factors and handed down the death sentence.
 On July 30, 2010, Judge Robert Perry sentenced Biela to four additional life sentences for multiple counts of rape and kidnapping associated with attacks on two victims before Denison's abduction and murder.

 Biela has appealed to the Nevada Supreme Court to reverse the denial of his 2012 writ of habeas corpus by the Washoe County second judicial district court.
 His appeal was most recently denied on June 12, 2019, whereby the Nevada Supreme Court "considered Biela's arguments and concluded that they do not warrant relief, we ORDER the judgment of the district court AFFIRMED."

 Aftermath

 The sale of handguns, stunguns and pepper spray increased dramatically in the University of Nevada, Reno area after Denison's body was found.
-Denison's mother founded the Bring Bri Justice Foundation to try to implement changes after Denison's body was found.

 On February 23, 2008, hundreds of people attended a vigil held in Reno for Denison.

 Media attention

 The case received prominent national media attention, including coverage by national news services Fox News Channel, CNN, ABC News, MSNBC, and CBS News.
 It was televised in 2008 on an episode of Dr. Phil and was featured as Case #7 in the 2009 E!
 Entertainment special, Young Beautiful & Vanished: 15 Unthinkable Crimes.

 The case was also on 20/20 on OWN, and on ID's Unusual Suspects, Vanished in Reno season 6 episode 1.

-Brianna's Law in Nevada was also implemented, which mandates that anyone arrested for a felony give up DNA.
+Nevada also implemented Brianna's Law, which mandates that anyone arrested for a felony must give a DNA sample.